leantos/chef-gusteau/README.md

-Certainly!
-Here's a comprehensive README for the [chef-gusteau](https://github.com/leantos/chef-gusteau) project:

----

 # 👨‍🍳 Chef Gusteau

 **Chef Gusteau** is a dynamic ReactJS application that leverages Mistral AI to generate personalized recipes based on user-provided ingredients.
 Inspired by the culinary genius of Chef Gusteau, this app aims to bring gourmet cooking to your fingertips.